 My father has all of these symptoms and has additional symptoms to these ones listed.

 My medical condition deteriorated very fast over the last few months.
 I had a little Awake Bruxism in the months prior.
-Once COVID-19 came, I was now using my “normal” bilevel machine every day.
+Once COVID-19 came and I was mostly at home, my “normal” bilevel machine was being used every day.
 Previously, I was using bilevel machines with different settings depending on the situation.
 More details are on the blog post Different Bilevel Settings Example.